SalomePlatform/adao/doc/examples.rst

     print

 The augmented YACS scheme can be saved (overwriting the generated scheme if the simple "*Save*" command or button are used, or with a new name).
+Ideally, the implementation of such post-processing procedure can be done in YACS to test, and then entirely saved in one script that can be integrated in the ADAO case by using the keyword "*UserPostAnalysis*".

 Then, classically in YACS, it have to be prepared for run, and then executed.
 After completion, the printing on standard output is available in the "*YACS Container Log*", obtained through the right click menu of the "*proc*" window in the YACS scheme as shown below:

   .. _yacs_containerlog:
   .. image:: images/yacs_containerlog.png